Classic Brothy Vegan French Onion Soup

 If you stir too little, then the onions can start to burn and turn bitter, rather than caramelize and turn sweet savory.

 I think stirring every 8-10 minutes is the right amount.
 It’s enough stirring to keep moving the onions around and making sure that they all come into contact with the bottom of the pot.
-Yet it’s also enough resting time to help them all brown.
+Yet it’s also enough resting time to help them brown.

 Can I caramelize onions in a non-stick pan?